openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

 dcn0 Ceph cluster.
 The `GlanceMultistoreConfig` parameter is then used to add an additional store of type RBD called `central` which uses the Ceph cluster deployed by the control-plane stack so the `CephClusterName` is set to "central".
-The `CephClientUserName` is set to "external" because the additional key which was passed with `CephExtraKeys` to the control-plane stack had a name of "client.external".

 Create DCN roles for dcn0
 ^^^^^^^^^^^^^^^^^^^^^^^^^